workingDog/stixtoneolib/README.md

     libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.1"

-To assemble the library and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:
+To compile from source and assemble the library and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:

     sbt assembly